Fallout from riot, virus leaves toxic mood on Capitol Hill

 Fallout from riot, virus leaves toxic mood on Capitol HillNew

 WASHINGTON (AP) — The mood is so bad at the U.S. Capitol that a Democratic congressman recently let an elevator pass him by rather than ride with Republican colleagues who voted against certifying Joe Biden’s election.
-Republicans say it’s Democrats who just need to get over it — move past the deadly Jan.
-6 attack on the Capitol, end the COVID-19 restrictions on lawmakers and make an effort to reach across the aisle.
-Not yet 100 days into the new Congress, the legislative branch has devolved into a toxic and deeply unsettling place in the post-Trump era.
-Particularly in the House, which remains partly shuttered by the pandemic, trust is low.
+Republicans say it’s Democrats who need to move past the Jan.
+6 riot at the Capitol, end the coronavirus restrictions on lawmakers and make an effort to reach across the aisle.
+Not yet 100 days into the new Congress, the legislative branch has devolved into a toxic and deeply unsettling place in the post-Donald Trump era.
+In the House, which remains partly shuttered by the pandemic, trust is particularly low.